koudyk/koudyk.github.io/src/content/posts/2025-12-11_LIBR509_reflection/index.md

 Here is my rough classification scheme for what I saw as the learning outcomes from the course:

-- **At the mechanical level**, we learned about specific types of systems and there are components, and specific instances of systems.
+- **At the mechanical level**, we learned about specific types of systems and their components, and specific instances of systems.
   - E.g., we learned the mechanics of faceted classification systems and thesauri, some specific systems used in the real world.
 - **At a historical level**, we gained a general understanding of how types of systems and particular systems have evolved over time.
-  - E.g., libraries seem to have dominated this field historically, but in the more-recent past, computer-related fields have become more involved or have worked on related topics in a parallel manner.As resources moved online, classification-type descriptions became arguably less important than labels like subject headings.
+  - E.g., libraries seem to have dominated this field historically, but in the more-recent past, computer-related fields have become more involved or have worked on related topics in a parallel manner.
+As resources moved online, classification-type descriptions became arguably less important than labels like subject headings.
 - **At a conceptual level**, we have come to understand the types of problems that are important in this field.
   - E.g., the vocabulary problem and authority control are important whenever we want to standardize the way people use terms.
 - **At a contextual level**, we have also considered how various systems are situated in user groups (including patrons and catalogers) and institutions, and the biases that can arise from the context in which systems are created and maintained.